jwebmeister/tacspeak/README.md

 ## Basic install - packaged executable

 1. Download and install [Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe)
-2. Download the [latest release](https://github.com/jwebmeister/tacspeak/releases/latest/), including both (they are separate downloads and may be releases):
+2. Download the [latest release](https://github.com/jwebmeister/tacspeak/releases/latest/), including both (they are separate downloads and/or releases):
-    - the Tacspeak application .zip (includes runtime executable)
+    - the Tacspeak application .zip (includes .exe)
-    - a pre-trained Kaldi model .zip.
+    - a pre-trained Kaldi model .zip (includes kaldi_model folder).
 3. Extract the Tacspeak application .zip into a folder, and extract the Kaldi model .zip into the same folder,
     - e.g. `Tacspeak/` and `Tacspeak/kaldi_model/`,
     - (Note: there should be a folder `Tacspeak/Tacspeak/` after extraction).